 What We're Doing

-Here is the American Chemistry Council’s Steve Russell talking with Plastics News about plastics recycling, marine debris and waste to energy technologies.
+Below: Video of the American Chemistry Council’s Steve Russell talking with Plastics News about plastics recycling, marine debris and waste to energy technologies.

 As producers of products that find their way into the marine environment, plastic makers are working with government officials, scientists, retailers, anti-litter groups and consumers to devise solutions to prevent marine debris.
 Over the years plastic makers and recyclers have invested billions of dollars to develop and help support a nationwide infrastructure to recycle plastics, and we continue to develop new, innovative programs to collect additional plastic products.
 The plastic industries of the American Chemistry Council also support a growing number of education and research programs around the country to encourage people to Reduce, Reuse, and Recycle.

 Curbside Value Partnership

 The Curbside Value Partnership is a non-profit organization dedicated to helping communities improve their residential curbside programs by encouraging citizen’s to recycle.
 CVP engages recycling stakeholders (including government, private industry, haulers and materials recovery facilities) to identify solutions to improving curbside recycling programs through education and data analysis.
 Through this work, communities are able to increase the tons of materials recycled.
 ACC has been a sponsor of CVP since 2012.

 Designed to motivate Americans to recycle every day, the "I Want To Be Recycled" campaign launched in 2013 as a partnership between Keep America Beautiful and the Ad Council.
 ACC is a founding sponsor of the initiative which utilizes advertising that resonates with consumers and shows them that many everyday products, whether a plastic bottle or an aluminum can, among other products, have the potential to become something bigger when recycled.